Pantone Vs CMYK Colors: What are the Key Differences?

 Branding

-It is ideal to print a logo on packaging and signage.
+It is ideal to print a logo on packaging, custom boxes, and signage..
 Pantone colors are good for printing logos, business cards, and other branding materials where color consistency is essential.

 Specialty Projects